 1. Does your medical school and/or institution have an Office of Sustainability?
-Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
+3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
 If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
-There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-There are no salaried sustainability staff, but there is a sustainability task force or committee There are no staff members or task force responsible for overseeing campus sustainability
+2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
+1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability

 Score explanation: Dartmouth College does have an Office of Sustainability.
 Within the Office Of Sustainability, there is no one dedicated to sustainability at the medical school.
 Likewise, the main hospital affiliated with Geisel, Dartmouth-Hitchcock Medical Center, has a sustainability council that is newly reformed after the sustainability programs at the hospital were cut in 2016 due to budgetary restrictions.
+It is expected that Dr. Heiko Pohl will soon be appointed to a Sustainability position at Dartmouth-Hitchcock Medical Center, but there is no such position at the Geisel School of Medicine.

-2. How ambitious is your medical school/institution's plan to reduce its own carbon footprint?
-4 The institution has a stated goal of carbon neutrality by 2030 or earlier and the medical school / institution has a well-defined and adequate plan in place to achieve this goal.
-3 Yes, there is a stated carbon neutrality goal by at least 2040 and the medical school/institution has a well-defined and adequate plan in place to achieve this goal.
-2 Yes, there is a stated carbon neutrality goal by at least 2040, but the medical school/institution has not created a plan to reach that goal or the plan is inadequate.
-1 There is a CO2 emission reduction goal, but it is not one of carbon neutrality.
-0 There is no stated goal for reduction of CO2 emissions.

-Score explanation: In Dartmouth's 2017 Sustainability Road Map, Dartmouth set a goal to "improve the efficiency of energy transmission and distribution systems by 20 percent by 2030 (relative to efficiency levels from 2010), obtain 50 percent of energy supply from renewable sources by 2025 and 100 percent by 2050, and reduce Scope 1 and 2 greenhouse gas emissions by 50 percent by 2025 and 80 percent by 2050 (relative to a 2010 emissions baseline)".
+2. How ambitious is your institution/medical school plan to reduce its own carbon footprint?
+5 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2030 3 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2040 1 The institution/medical school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate 0 The institution/medical school does not meet any of the requirements listed above Score explanation: In Dartmouth's 2017 Sustainability Road Map, Dartmouth set a goal to "improve the efficiency of energy transmission and distribution systems by 20 percent by 2030 (relative to efficiency levels from 2010), obtain 50 percent of energy supply from renewable sources by 2025 and 100 percent by 2050, and reduce Scope 1 and 2 greenhouse gas emissions by 50 percent by 2025 and 80 percent by 2050 (relative to a 2010 emissions baseline)."
 The plan to achieve these goals included steam to hot water conversion and a new power generation source.
 There is no goal that clearly states carbon neutrality.
 The town of Hanover, NH where Dartmouth is located has a goal of 100% renewable energy by 2050.
-The 2017 sustainability goals are revised every 5 years.
-It is anticipated that in the 2022 revisions, Dartmouth will aim for net zero by 2050.
+The 2017 sustainability goals are revised every 5 years, so we are currently in the process of revision.
+There has been no significant change in sustainability goals since the last Planetary Health Report Card.
+In 2022, Dartmouth-Hitchcock ultimately did not sign onto the HHS Health Sector Climate pledge which aimed to reduce emissions by 50% by 2030 and achieve net zero emissions by 2050, despite widespread support among DH staff.